 Step 4: One may set the standing instructions either at any of the authorized branches of IDBI Bank or through internet banking for credit of deposit amount to the said IDBI Bank Sukanya Samriddhi Yojana account.

-Individuals wishing to open IDBI Bank Sukanya Samriddhi Yojanaaccount shall have to submit the following documents:
+Individuals wishing to open an IDBI Bank Sukanya Samriddhi Yojana account shall have to submit the following documents:

 The account opening form shall contain the personal details of the parent or legal guardian and the girl child for whom the account is being opened.
 The form can be procured from the nearest authorized branch of IDBI Bank.

 The birth certificate is the primary document that establishes the age of a child.
 The certificate contains inter alia the name and date of birth of the girl child.
-Since the IDBI Bank Sukanya Samriddhi Yojanaaccount can be opened in the name of the girl child any time before the girl child attains 10 years of age, submission of this document is of prime importance.
+Since the IDBI Bank Sukanya Samriddhi Yojana account can be opened in the name of the girl child any time before she attains 10 years of age, submission of this document is of prime importance.

-Passport-sized photographs of the parent or legal guardian and the girl child shall have to be submitted along with the account opening form.
+Passport-sized photographs of the parent/legal guardian and the girl child have to be submitted along with the account opening form.

 The following additional terms and conditions of IDBI Bank Sukanya Samriddhi Yojana need to be borne in mind:

-- Withdrawal: No withdrawals are allowed till the girl attains the age of 18 years.
-After attaining the age of 18 years, 50% of the balance lying in the account as at the end of the previous financial year may be withdrawn to meet expenses of the girl’s education or her marriage.
+Withdrawal: No withdrawals are allowed till the girl attains the age of 18 years.
+Once she turns 18, 50% of the balance lying in the account as at the end of the previous financial year may be withdrawn to meet expenses of the girl’s education or her marriage.

-- In the event of the death of the girl, the account will be closed, and the account balance along with interest due shall be paid to the parent or legal guardian.
+In the event of the girl’s death, the account will be closed, and the account balance along with interest due shall be paid to the parent or legal guardian.

-- If the girl attains NRI/ PIO status any time prior to the maturity of the account, the account will be prematurely closed.
+If the girl attains NRI/ PIO status any time before the maturity of the account, the account will be prematurely closed.

-- If the girl gets married prior to the maturity date, the account will be prematurely closed.
+If the girl gets married before the maturity date, the account will be prematurely closed.

 The parent or legal guardian may operate the IDBI Bank Sukanya Samriddhi Yojana account on behalf of the girl child until she attains 10 years.
 Post this age, and the girl child may operate the account on her own.